pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Project Overview

 This project presents an end-to-end deep learning pipeline for the early detection and classification of diabetic retinopathy using retinal fundus images.
-Diabetic retinopathy is a diabetes-related eye disease that damages the blood vessels in the retina and can lead to vision loss if it is not detected and treated early.
+Diabetic retinopathy is a diabetes-related eye disease that damages the blood vessels in the retina and can lead to vision loss if it is not detected and treated at an early stage.

 Manual screening of retinal images is time-consuming, requires trained ophthalmologists, and can be difficult to scale for large populations.
 To support faster and more consistent screening, this project develops a hybrid deep learning model using Xception and BiLSTM.

 The proposed model uses Xception for spatial feature extraction from retinal fundus images and BiLSTM for sequential and contextual feature learning.
-The final model classifies retinal images into diabetic retinopathy severity classes.
+The final classification layer predicts diabetic retinopathy severity classes from retinal fundus images.

 ---

 ## Problem Statement

 Diabetic retinopathy detection is an important medical image classification problem.
-Existing approaches mainly use traditional machine learning or CNN-based deep learning models.
-Traditional methods depend heavily on handcrafted features, while CNN models mostly focus on spatial feature extraction.
+Existing diabetic retinopathy detection systems mainly use traditional machine learning or CNN-based deep learning models.

+Traditional machine learning approaches depend heavily on handcrafted features such as texture, morphology, and histogram-based features.
+These methods can be useful, but they may not generalize well across different image qualities and clinical environments.

-Although CNN-based models can detect important retinal abnormalities such as microaneurysms, haemorrhages, and exudates, they may not fully capture contextual relationships between extracted lesion patterns.
-This limitation can affect classification performance, especially when distinguishing between similar diabetic retinopathy severity stages.
+CNN-based deep learning models can automatically extract spatial features from retinal images.
+However, many CNN models mainly focus on spatial patterns and may not fully capture contextual relationships between lesion features across different severity stages.

-This project addresses the problem by combining:
+This project addresses this limitation by combining:

 * Xception for efficient spatial feature extraction
-* BiLSTM for contextual and sequential feature learning
+* BiLSTM for sequential and contextual feature learning
 * Softmax classification for diabetic retinopathy severity prediction

 The main goal is to build an automated diabetic retinopathy detection system that can support early screening and reduce manual workload.